decentraland/old-documentation/_posts/development-guide/2022-02-08-workspaces.md

    `dcl workspace init`

-To add or remove projects from the workspace, you must modify the `dcl-workspace.json` file.
+You can confirm that the projects are part of the workspace by running `dcl workspace ls`.

+## Run a workspace

+Run `dcl start` on the root folder of the workspace.
+This runs all of the projects at the same time, viewable in a single preview window.
+This preview behaves just like when previewing a single scene.

+Any smart wearables in the workspace are available to try on by looking for them in the backpack.

+## Add projects

+Once a workspace is created, you can add additional projects `dcl workspace add`, including the relative address of the folder you want to add.
+For example `dcl workspace add my-other-example`.

+You can also add a project that is not inside the workspace folder, by using the absolute path.

+> Note: The folder must already contain a decentraland project initatied with `dcl init`.
+It can't be an empty folder.

+You can also edit the `dcl-workspace.json` file manually to add or remove projects.
 Modify the file to include the relative paths to each of the projects in the workspace in the `folders` array.

 ```json
 {